Lake City, Florida: Government

 Lake City is governed by a council/city manager form of government.
-The city council consists of five members, with four representing four city districts, while the Mayor serves at-large throughout all of Lake City.
-The administration of Lake City consists of The City Manager's Office, The Assistant City Manager, Human Resources, Procurement, Finance and Technology.
+The city council consists of five members, with four representing four city districts, while the mayor serves at-large throughout all of Lake City.
+The administration of Lake City consists of the city manager's office, the assistant city manager, Human Resources, Procurement, Finance and Technology.

 The Lake City Police Department was founded around 1861 during the Civil War.
 The first fire department was established in 1883 to complement the police department.
-Argatha Gilmore has been the Chief of Police since 2009 after serving 25 years with the Tallahassee Police Department.
+Argatha Gilmore was the Chief of Police in 2009 after serving 25 years with the Tallahassee Police Department.

 Education

-The Columbia County School District operates nine elementary schools, three middle schools, two high schools and an alternative school.
+The Columbia County School District, the only school district in the entire county, operates nine elementary schools, three middle schools, two high schools and an alternative school.
 Lake City also has one higher education institution, Florida Gateway College, that offers associate degrees and four-year bachelor's degrees.